Dangers of Driving While Fatigued

 The National Sleep Foundation suggests people take short naps of 15 to 20 minutes duration.
 This would instill alertness in you.
 But the naps should be short.
 Sleeping for more than 30 minutes would make you feel disoriented.
 In such cases, it is better to stop driving and take complete rest.

-Drugs used for the treatment of common ailments like cold, motion sickness, and allergy can impair alertness while driving.
-If the cover of the medicine mentions drowsiness as a side-effect and specifically warns against driving, then it is wise to keep away from the wheels.
+Drugs used for the treatment of common ailments like colds, motion sickness, and allergies can impair alertness while driving.
+If the cover of the medicine mentions drowsiness as a side effect and specifically warns against driving, then it is wise to keep away from the wheels.
 Even a small amount of alcohol can accentuate the effects of these drugs and make the person sleep.

 Fact: Five signs that warrant a break from driving and reduce the dangers of driving while fatigued.